uwosh/uw-oshkosh-divi/README.md

 I recommend using [Local by Flywheel](https://local.getflywheel.com/) as a LAMP server while you develop.
 It's easy and free.

-Set up a new website at the URL specified in the wpgulp.config.js, which is, by default, set to `uwosh.local`.
+Set up a new website at the URL specified in the wpgulp.config.js, which is, by default, set to `uwosh.dev`.
 This can be set to whatever you want.

 ## Commands